jaeyk/contested-identity/README.md

 - Conditional average treatment effect (CATE): Ideology was used as a blocking variable.
 Thus, ideology is unrelated to the assignment process.
 I subdivided the survey data according to the respondents' ideological position and calculated difference-in-means within each stratum.
 These differences-in-means are unbiased estimators of average treatment effects that are conditional on ideology.

-- Bootstrapping confidence intervals: CATE requires subgroup analysis.
-Subgroup analysis reduces sample size and increases type II error (false negative).
-Particularly concerning is t-tests that are vulnerable to outliers.
-When we have a few observations, the effects of outliers could get stronger.
-To address this concern, I also calculated bootstrapped 95% confidence intervals.
-Bootstrapping is a non-parametric method, and it helps get more precise estimates of confidence intervals.

 ```r
 diff_means_test <- function(data, treat, direct, indirect) {